chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

   let report = rustlr::generate("calc1.grammar -trace 0");
 ```
 The `generate` function returns an a `Result<String,String>` containing either
 a log of events on success, or error messages on failure.
-Note, however,
-that some messages will always be printed to stdio by the rustlr command-line
+With the rustlr command-line application, some messages will always be
-application even with the `-trace 0` option.
+printed to stdout/stderr even with the `-trace 0` option.

 By default, rustlr tries to generate a LALR(1) parser (modified with `-lr1` and `-lrsd` options).
 Two files are generated:
 **`calc1parser.rs`** and **`calc1_ast.rs`** in the working